rpajanssen/java-triangle/exception-handling/before/README.md

 it hard to understand what went wrong and how to handle the exception if you use an programming API that only returns these abstract exceptions.

+Another example is given in the DBPersonDAO in the method: _findById(long id)_.

+Throwing generic exceptions you loose the knowledge of what went wrong.
+If you observe a method declaration in an interface that throws an Exception, it does not give you any indication what can go wrong.
+If it throws exceptions like PersonAlreadyExistsException and BlacklistedLastNameException then you know these are the only two expected exceptions and you know what you need to handle.
+The code has become cleaner and quicker to comprehend.
+Also the exception handlers can now be cleaner.
+You don't need to use code lik instanceof or similar.

 Note that Sonar (and other static code analyzers) will probably warn you about this as well.

-## 9. Transforming generic exceptions into specific without the required knowledge

-...

-## 10. Catching and rethrowing the same exceptions
+## 9. Catching and rethrowing the same exceptions

 An example is given in the PersonCrudResource in the method: _allPersons()_.

 It does not make sense to catch an exception and then rethrow the same exception.
-But this construct can be found in the code and it often occurs if a developer want to log certain information.
-In these situations it is better to log information right before the original exception is thrown, or to log the information where the resulting exception will eventually be handled and skip the catching it as we did in the example code.
+But this construct can be found in the code and it often occurs if a developer wants to log certain information.
+In these situations it is better to log information right before the original exception is thrown, or to log the information where the resulting exception will eventually be handled and skip the try-catching as we have it in this example code.

 Catching-and-rethrow is NOT handling it!

-## 11. Unnecessary exception chaining
+## 10. Unnecessary exception chaining

 An example is given in the PersonCrudResource in the method: _allPersons()_.